Thomas Leleu

-Thomas Leleu (born in August 1987) is a French tuba player.
+Thomas Leleu (born August 1987) is a French tuba player.
 He was born in Lille, France.
 He is the first tuba player to have ever won the award "Revelation Instrumental Soloist of the Year" at the annual French classical music award event, the Victoires de la musique classique.

-At only 28 years of age, Thomas Leleu is considered as "the young world star of the tuba".
+At only 28 years of age, Thomas Leleu was already considered as "the young world star of the tuba".

 He is the younger brother of French trumpet player Romain Leleu.

 Biography

 Thomas Leleu was born in Lille in August 1987 into a family of musicians.

 Early career

 Thomas Leleu started to play the tuba with his father and later studied with François Thuillier and Philippe Legris.
 He joined the Conservatoire de Paris (the CNSM, Higher National Conservatory of Music and Dance in Paris) at age 17, having won the first prize of the open competition, and joined the tuba class of Gérard Buquet and Bernard Neuranter and the chamber music class of Jens Mc Manama.
 After a three-year training course he obtained the first prize for tuba and a degree awarded with distinctions.

 Thomas Leleu earned awards in several competitions throughout the world such as in Markneukirchen - Germany, Jeju City - South Korea, and Luxembourg.